 Although you will study various forms and styles through writing original work, you will also be expected to critically analyze what you read.
-Assignments will include short papers throughout the course, culminating in a final paper of 2500 words.
+Assignments will include short papers throughout the course, as well as your own review of a contemporary poetry book.

-This course fulfills the University's 6000 word requirement in addition to the 10 poems you'll write throughout the semester.
-A revision of 6 poems is required for the final portfolio.
+This course fulfills the University's 6000 word requirement in addition to the poems you'll write throughout the semester.

 This is a General Education course providing student learning outcomes listed in the Undergraduate Catalog.
-For more information, see https://catalog.ufl.edu/ugrad/current/advising/info/general-educationrequirement.aspx#learning
+For more information, see https://catalog.ufl.edu/ugrad/current/advising/info/general-educationrequirement.aspx#leaming